Gredu/archived.kommuuni.mahti.org/content/guide/drying-dishes.md

 date: 2018-08-17T16:49:00+03:00
 categories: ["guides"]
 ---
 There are two drying area.
-One for small things like fork, knife and spoons (a cup).
+One for small things like fork, knife and spoons (it is just a cup).
 Other is for kettles, plates etc (in the shelf).
 If they are full and dry, you have to empty them.
 That is a [common task]({{< ref "/rule/common-tasks.md" >}}).

 Sometimes drying area is full of dishes that have not yet dried.
 Then you just need to use (and only then!) area that is not a drying area *eg. kitchen table*. **Never dry anything on the oven.** *It causes corrosion.*